Possed/CV/README.md

-## Your Name
+## Roxana Pirvu

-I am a overly excited human, I've studies Medical Engineering and worked in healthcare.
+I am an overly excited human, I've studies Medical Engineering and worked in healthcare.
 After realizing that after a while there isn't much left to feel excited about, I started to feel "stuck" and I've decided it's time for a career change and  Makers Academy seemed the perfect place to start.

-I would like to be offered the opportunity to continue my learning in a friendly and fun environment.
+I would like the opportunity to continue my learning in a friendly and fun environment.

 ## Skills

+#### Fast learner
+Blablabla

-#### This Skill
+#### Adaptable

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+#### Thrives under pressure

+#### Attentiton to details

-#### Another Skill
+####

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education